 Welcome to our spot on sermonaudio.com | edit page

-By March 2011, in the Lord‚Äôs providence, Pastor Gabriel Fluhrer became known to the pulpit search committee as a potential pastoral candidate.
+By March 2011, in the Lordâ€™s providence, Pastor Gabriel Fluhrer became known to the pulpit search committee as a potential pastoral candidate.
 After a number of visits to North Carolina, it became very clear to both the members of Shiloh and Pastor Fluhrer, that the Lord had placed His call on this man to Shilohâ€™s pulpit.
-By May 2012, Pastor Fluhrer was installed as an evangelist to the body of Shiloh OPC.
-Pastor Fluhrer fervently advocates the original vision of the pre-eminence of God-centered preaching, the distinctives of reformed theology and their outflow in Reformed worship.
+By May of 2012, Pastor Fluhrer was installed as the organizing pastor of Shiloh OPC.
+He fervently advocates the original vision of the church: the pre-eminence of God-centered preaching, the distinctives of Reformed theology, and their outflow in Reformed worship.

 In February 2013, Shiloh Presbyterian Church moved from being a mission work to an organized congregation in the OPC.
 Pastor Fluhrer was installed as her pastor along with the installation of three ruling elders and three deacons.